lwc/kumite/README.md

 $config = array(
   'pricing-test' => array(
+  'start' => '2012-01-01', // The test will be active between the start and end times 'end' => '2012-02-01',
-    'active' => true, // boolean, controls if the test is active for participation 'control' => 'control', // defines the control variant, served to request not participating in the test 'variants' => array(
+    'default' => 'control', // defines the default variant, served to request not participating in the test.
+Typically the control.
+    'variants' => array(
       'control', // this variant defines no properties 'lowerprice' => array('price' => '$300') // this variant defines properties